Caucher Birkar

 Birkar is an important contributor to modern birational geometry.
 In 2010 he received the Leverhulme Prize in mathematics and statistics for his contributions to algebraic geometry, and in 2016, shared the AMS Moore Prize for the article "Existence of minimal models for varieties of log general type".
 He was awarded the Fields Medal in 2018, "for his proof of boundedness of Fano varieties and contributions to the minimal model program".
 In his office at the University, Birkar has two photographs of Alexander Grothendieck, his favorite mathematician, who like Birkar, was a refugee and Fields medalist.

+Birkar maintains strong ties to his Kurdish heritage and actively encourages Kurdish identity while also separating it from nationalism and politics.
+According to Birkar, his strong Kurdish identity is not a part of nationalism nor politics and he is not striving for such achievements.
+This can be a reflection of his name change to Caucher Birkar which roughly translates into ”the Migrating Mathematician”.

 Early life and education

 Birkar is a Kurd, born in 1978 in Marivan County, Kurdistan province, Iran, on a subsistence farm, and raised during the Iran-Iraq War.
 He had five siblings, and learned a lot of mathematics from his brothers during the first years of school.
 Following his graduation from high school, Birkar studied mathematics at the University of Tehran where he received his bachelor's degree.
 He was awarded the third prize in the International Mathematics Competition for University Students in 2000 and, shortly after, while still studying in the University, relocated to the UK as a refugee and asked for political asylum.
 In 2001–2004 Birkar was a PhD student at the University of Nottingham.
 In 2003 he was awarded the Cecil King Travel Scholarship by the London Mathematical Society as the most promising PhD student.
 Upon emigrating to the UK he changed his name to Caucher Birkar, which means "migrant mathematician" in Kurdish.